This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 23. Northeastern University

-Northeastern University offers a Master of Professional Studies (MPS) in Digital Media that is one of Boston’s leading online Masters in Journalism degree programs.
+Northeastern University offers a Master of Professional Studies (MPS) in Digital Media that is one of Boston’s leading online Masters in Journalism programs.
 Northeastern University’s STEM-designated online journalism masters degree program is available to full and part-time students, with full-time students finishing in about 15 months.
 Featured classes for this Masters in Journalism online degree program include foundations of digital storytelling, web creation for content management systems and information technology & creative practice, plus a capstone, among others

 Highlight: Northeastern University is recognized to be a ‘most selective’ institution of higher education.